Teacher Compensation Policy

 The state should support differential pay for effective teaching in shortage and high-need areas.
 This goal is reorganized for 2021.

 Shortage-subject Areas: Utah teachers of subjects deemed as critical shortage areas by the state—secondary math, integrated science (grades 7 and 8), chemistry, physics, computer science, or special education—are eligible for an annual salary supplement of $4,100.
-Recent legislation defines an "eligible teacher" as one who is a new employee or received at least a satisfactory rating on the most recent evaluation.
+An "eligible teacher" is defined as one who is a new employee or received at least a satisfactory rating on the most recent evaluation.

 High-need Schools: Utah's National Board Certified teachers are eligible to receive a $1,000 bonus; those teaching at a Title I school are eligible for an additional $1,000 bonus, totaling $2,000.